 • Globally, designers, manufacturers, and retailers support organic cotton production.
 They are aware that this type of material is more sustainable.
 They also know organic cotton will benefit the planet and future generations.

-Shop Cotton Organic Material & Blends at maake
+Shop Organic Material & Blends at maake

 Add some of these organic cotton fabrics and textile blends when you shop…

-• Optic White Organic Panama: This hard-wearing organic, bleached material is to our Panama textile, it's ideal for bags, curtains, and home accessories.
+• Optic White Organic Panama: This hard-wearing organic, bleached cotton material is similar to our Panama textile, it's ideal for bags, curtains, and home accessories.
 It resembles a midweight canvas material and is also available with a natural base.

-• Organic Poplin: This is the organic version of our popular Cotton Poplin.
+• Organic Poplin: This is the organic cotton version of our popular Cotton Poplin.
 It's light and smooth, so it's ideal for bed linen, crafts, and fashion products (dresses, shirts, and outer layers).
 You can use this textile year-round.
 Organic Poplin prints beautifully.

 • Organic Satin: Lightweight and organic version of maake’s satin material.
 Perfect for bed linen, home textiles, accessories, and clothing.
 This organic textile is soft with a smooth print face and luxurious texture.
 This textile prints beautifully, too.

-Explore all cotton organic textiles and blends at maake
+Explore all organic cotton textiles and blends at maake